 To make a classic streusel topping recipe, streusel purists use three simple ingredients like flour, butter, and sugar.

-Some bakers use the shortcrust pastry formula 3: 2: 1, where three parts flour to two parts butter and one part sugar.
+- Some bakers use the shortcrust pastry formula 3: 2: 1, where three parts flour to two parts butter and one part sugar.

-Some use less butter as two parts flour to 1 part butter and 1 part sugar.
+- Some use less butter as two parts flour to 1 part butter and 1 part sugar.
 Others use the ratio 1: 1: 1.

-The ratio 2: 1 :1 is easy to remember and gives the best streusel texture ever.
+- The ratio 2: 1 :1 is easy to remember and gives the best streusel texture ever.

-So, how to customize this easy streusel topping.
+So, how to customize this easy streusel topping?
 The variations are endless!

-You are free to replace all-purpose flour with whole wheat flour, gluten-free flour, chestnut flour, or whole grain corn flour.
+- Flour: You are free to replace all-purpose flour with whole wheat flour, gluten-free flour, chestnut flour, or whole grain corn flour.

+- Flour alternatives: add hazelnut meal or almond flour (as the fourth ingredient) as much as all-purpose flour.
 It will result in a different texture (more tender) of the streusel.
 A great example is this Banana Bread With Streusel.

 Top tip: make ground nuts yourself and then toast them at 335 degrees F/170 degrees C for 10 minutes in the oven.
 I find that it brings a more pronounced taste compared with the purchased nut flour.

-Or, to provide more crispiness to the streusel toppings, add shredded coconut, quick oats (oatmeal), muesli, wheat semolina, quinoa, or sesame seeds.
+- Add-ins: To provide more crispiness to the streusel toppings, add shredded coconut, quick oats (oatmeal), muesli, wheat semolina, quinoa, or sesame seeds.

 Spice up the basic butter-flour-sugar mixture with your favorite flavors: ½ teaspoon ground cinnamon, a dash of ground nutmeg, ground ginger, cardamom, pumpkin pie spice, allspice, or vanilla seeds scraped from a vanilla bean.